 Part A: Hospital Insurance

-Part A is often called hospital insurance because it pays for care in the hospital.
-Part A also pays some of the costs of stays at skilled nursing facilities, or health care at home.
-Finally, Part A also covers hospice care for people who are terminally ill.
+Part A is often called hospital insurance because it pays for care in the hospital as well as some of the costs of stays at skilled nursing facilities.
+If you’re wondering, “What home health care is covered by Medicare?”, you should know that Part A does cover a portion of health care at home; the rest is covered by Part B. Finally, Part A also covers hospice care for people who are terminally ill.
 It is funded by the payroll tax (FICA) that is deposited into the Hospital Insurance Trust Fund.

 Part B: Medical Insurance